List will be updated regularly.

 Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan - John Kruschke

-Excellent introduction into bayesian statistics without too much mathematics.
+Excellent introduction into bayesian statistics from a rather philosophical aspect.

 An Introduction to Generalized Linear Models - Annette J. Dobson